Hello.

 Privacy Level

 A survey’s privacy level determines who can take your survey.
+These privacy levels can be enabled by going to the Respondent Settings of the Survey.
 Privacy levels include:

 Setting a survey to Public means anyone who has your survey link may take your survey and all responses will be anonymous.
 Public surveys are most useful when you need summary survey results and don’t need to link responses to respondents.